salimakhond/JobsHub_Starter/README.md

     * Statistics Page have my 8 assignment mark in a chart with tooltips.

 * Applied Jobs Page
-    * Applied Jobs Page have filter system you can filter remote & onsite jobs
+    * Applied Jobs Page have filter system you can filter remote & onsite jobs.

 * Blog Page
-    *Blog Page contains our Assignment-10 questions and answers.
+    * Blog Page contains our Assignment-10 questions and answers.
 * Footer

 ## Live Link